richardpct/aws-terraform-tuto02/README.md

     $ apt-get upgrade
     $ apt-get install -y apache2

-Then open your web browser using the IP address of your webserver
+Then open your web browser and use the IP address of your webserver

 ## Cleaning up
     $ cd aws-terraform-tuto02